SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ### Create and explore a CAP Model

+**Aditional allinoneprompt**
+ Application Details: Application will be used to manage incidents.
+Each incident will have priority and status to indicate importance of it.
+Incident can also be updated with comments to indicate progress. afterwards generate the UI.
+I don't want to deploy it to sap hana, for now only want to test it locally.

 At first, the project will be empty.
 Next step is to create a CAP (Cloud Application Programming) data model and a service for the incidents.
 This can either be done manually or with the help of Joule, the digital assistant.

 Ask Joule to create a new CAP application: